-If you decide to choose haemodialysis, you may have the option of having a haemodialysis machine installed in your home.
+If you decide to choose haemodialysis, you may have the option of having a haemodialvsis machine installed in your home.
 This means that you will not have to make regular visits to a dialysis unit.
-There are a number of criteria that usually have to met for be home haemodialysis to be considered as a suitable treatment option.
+There are a number of criteria that usually have to be met for home haemodialvsis to be considered as a suitable treatment option.
 This can be discussed with you at a later date.